GreatApe78/deployment-history/README.md

 ## Output

-Result inside the txt file :
+The default output file is inside the .gitignored artifacts folder provided by hardhat as deployment-history.txt

 ```bash

 ##############################################################################